Ocean Liner and Travel Brochures

 Orient-Royal Mail Line of Steamers - 1906

-Rare 1906 passenger information brochure from the Orient-Royal Mail Line that carried passengers and mail betwen the UK and Australia, the voyage taking about 33 days each way.
-Photographs and important passenger information was included.
+Rare 1906 passenger information brochure from the Orient-Royal Mail Line that carried passengers and mail between the UK and Australia, the voyage taking about 33 days each way with Photographs and important passenger information included.

 Royal Mail Steam Packet Company (R.M.S.P.)